hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 	rbd --image lin -p imagelist info

-**RESIZING A BLOCK DEVICE IMAGE**
+#####Resizing a block device image

 Ceph Block Device images are thin provisioned.
-They don't actually use any physical storage until you begin saving data to them.
-However, they do have a maximum capacity that you set with the --size option.
-If you want to increase (or decrease) the maximum size of a Ceph Block Device image, execute the following:
+They do not actually use any physical storage until you begin saving data to them.
+However, they do have a maximum capacity that you set with the `--size` option.
+If you want to increase (or decrease) the maximum size of a Ceph Block Device image, execute the following command:

 	rbd resize --image image1 --size 2048

-**REMOVING A BLOCK DEVICE IMAGE**
+#####Removing a block device image

-To remove a block device, execute the following, but replace {image-name} with the name of the image you want to remove:
+To remove a block device, execute the following command:

 	rbd rm {image-name}